jayabhargavb/ai-health/ai-health/HealthAssistAI/README.md

-# HealthAssistAI Setup Guide
+# HealthAssist Setup Guide

-This guide will help you set up and run both the frontend and backend components of HealthAssistAI.
+This guide will help you set up and run both the frontend and backend components of HealthAssist.

 ## Prerequisites